 ADO pronunciation

 Once you’re on the ground in Mexico, knowing how to pronounce ADO correctly will serve you well.
-Later in this article, I’ll share some key bus-related vocabulary, but for now, let’s start with this…
+Later in this article, I’ll share some essential bus-related vocabulary, but for now, let’s start with this…

 In Spanish, ADO is pronounced, “Ah-Day-Oh.”